Blog Menu

 What to consider before buying a domain name?

 1. Domain name relevance: Choose a domain name that aligns with your brand, business, or website’s purpose.
-It should be easy to remember and reflect the content or products you offer.
+It should be easy to remember and reflect on the content or products you offer.

 2. Keyword research: Incorporate relevant keywords, if possible, as they can enhance your site’s visibility in search engines.
 However, prioritize readability and brandability over keyword stuffing.